pipacs/o2/README.md

 ### Storing OAuth Tokens

-O2 provides simple storage classes for writing various OAuth tokens in a peristent location.
-Currently, a QSettings based backing store is provided in O2.
-You can specify the store to use by setting it on O1/O2 in the following way:
+O2 provides simple storage classes for writing OAuth tokens in a peristent location.
+Currently, a QSettings based backing store **O2SettingsStore** is provided in O2.

-    O2SettingsStore settings = new O2SettingsStore();
-    // Set the store before starting OAuth, i.e before calling link() o1->setStore(settings);
-    ...

 O2SettingsStore keeps all token values in an encrypted form.
 You have to specify the encryption key to use while constructing the object:

     O2SettingsStore settings = new O2SettingsStore("myencryptionkey");
+    // Set the store before starting OAuth, i.e before calling link() o1->setStore(settings);
+    ...

-You can also create with it with your customized QSettings object.
+You can also create it with your customized QSettings object.
 O2SettingsStore will then use that QSettings object for storing the tokens:

     O2SettingsStore settings = new O2SettingsStore(mySettingsObject, "myencryptionkey");